causaly/zod-validation-error/README.md

 - User-friendly readable error messages with extensive configuration options;
 - Preserves original error details accessible via `error.details`;
-- Provides a custom error map for improved message formatting;
+- Provides a custom error map for better user-friendly messages;
 - Supports both Zod v3 and v4.

 **_Note:_** This version of `zod-validation-error` works with zod v4.
 If you are looking for zod v3 support, please refer to the [v3 documentation](./README.v3.md)